-What if you only want some instructions to be interpreted when some condition is true?
-As an example, what if you want to do something when an up-arrow key is pressed and something else when the down-arrow key is pressed?
+The point I'm making is that all of the instructions in your program get interpreted and performed.
+What if you only want some instructions to be performed when some condition exists?
+As an example, what if we want to do something only when an up-arrow key is pressed and something else when the down-arrow key is pressed?

-- about another kind of thing called a boolean value, which can have two values: the symbol true or the symbol false
+- a new kind of thing called a boolean value, which can have two values: the symbol true or the symbol false

-- about the if command which expects two inputs, a predicate and a list of instructions.
+- the IF command which expects two inputs, a predicate and a list of instructions.
 The list of instructions is only executed if the predicate outputs a true value.